 Last year, this newspaper reported that Councilwoman Desley Brooks had failed to submit campaign statements for six filing periods dating back to 2006 without facing city fines.

-During election years, candidates and interest groups are required to file several reports that detail major contributions and expenditures, allowing the public to track the flow of campaign
+During election years, candidates and interest groups are required to file several reports that detail major contributions and expenditures, allowing the public to track the flow of campaign cash.

 But managing the system has proved difficult for the city's clerk's office, which has lost staffers in recent years.
 Last summer, Simmons warned council members that the city faced potential state fines if it failed to adequately keep tabs on the roughly 1,120 officials required to file papers stating if they have economic conflicts of interests and the estimated 175 campaign groups that must file contribution reports.